sander110419/Cloud-infra-visualization/README.md

 # Run the Docker container
 docker run -v /path/to/your/output_folder:/app/output cloud-infra-visualization --tenant_id "your_tenant_id" --client_id "your_client_id" --client_secret "your_client_secret" --subscription_id "your_subscription_id" --output_xlsx
 ```
 Replace "/path/to/your/output_folder" with your actual output path.

+The image is also available on DockerHub (coming soon)

 ## 📌 Roadmap